 our policies

-• Cancellation Policy
+Cancellation Policy

-Private Lessons: We require a minimum of 48 hours advance notice for cancellation of private lessons.
+Private Lessons: We require a minimum of 24 hours advance notice for cancellation of private lessons.
 Failure to give appropriate advance notice and “No- Shows” will result in you being charged for the missed lesson.
-The first visit is considered session #1 of program and all package sessions must be completed within a five month period from purchase date.
+The first visit is considered session #1 of program and all purchased sessions must be completed within a five month period from purchase date.
 There are no refunds offered for unused sessions in private lesson programs and monies are not transferable.

-Group Classes: Due to limited number of registration slots available: we offer a 100% refund for cancellations at least 7 days prior to the start date of the first class.
+Group Classes: Due to limited number of registration slots available: we offer a 100% refund for cancellations up to 7 days prior to the start date of the first class.
 We do not offer any refunds for cancellations less than 7 days before the start date of the first class session.
 There are NO make up lessons for class sessions that you miss.
 You can schedule a (50% discounted rate) private lesson for a missed session.

 We require prepayment for training to reserve your place and time.